griffin-analytics/griffin-mmm-demo/README.md

 **Get in touch for a demo info@griffin-analytics.com**

 Welcome to Griffin MMM, your gateway to Integrated Bayesian Marketing Intelligence.
 Our software goes beyond traditional media mix modeling, offering a sophisticated suite of tools built on PyMC to optimize your marketing strategies and drive unprecedented ROI.

+## Demo Materials
+We've included everything you need to get started in the `/demo` folder:
+- A detailed Jupyter notebook walking through a complete MMM analysis
+- Sample datasets and configuration files
+- Helper scripts and utilities
+- Documentation of model parameters and outputs

+This demo package is designed to help you understand Griffin MMM's capabilities and get you up and running quickly with your own analyses.

 ## Why Choose Griffin MMM?